Let’s update your browser so you can enjoy a faster, more secure site experience.

 Build a healthy future for you and your baby — and earn great rewards.
-Baby Blocks helps keep you and your baby healthy during pregnancy and your baby's first 15 months of life.
+Healthy First Steps helps keep you and your baby healthy during pregnancy and your baby's first 15 months of life.

 Earn great rewards for you and your baby by completing recommended services.

 Behavioral health is as important as physical health.
 That’s why we have coverage for both.

 Required care is 100% covered with no co-pay, including testing and diagnosis, behavioral therapy and medication.

 Behavioral health services can help you with personal problems that may affect you and/or your family.
 These problems may be stress, depression, anxiety or using drugs or alcohol.
 We can help.

 Introducing UnitedHealthcare myMoney ConnectTM, a new program available exclusively to UnitedHealthcare Community Plan Medicaid Apple Health Members.1